• Skip to primary navigation

 A acorn squash in the inner pot of the Instant Pot with butter and brown sugar in the squash

-Place the lid onto the IP and press the pressure cooker button, make sure it says high pressure.
+Place the lid onto the IP and press the pressure cook button, make sure it says high pressure.
 Adjust the cooking time using the plus-minus buttons to 10 minutes.
 Make sure your steam release valve is set to sealing.

 Finishing Touches